seanslma/maki/Data/Blog/OrchestrationTool.md

 - Workflows are defined in Python, parameterized and dynamic
 - Can run each step in a container, but need to register docker with workflows in Prefect
 - Uses state management abstractions that allow for easy retries and failure handling within data workflows
-- Has built-in integrations with popular data engineering tools and platforms, such as Dask, DBT, and various cloud services.
+- Has built-in integrations with popular data engineering tools and platforms, such as Dask, DBT, and various cloud services

 ## Argo Workflows
 Argo Workflows is a container-native workflow engine for orchestrating jobs on Kubernetes.
 It naturally addresses the deployment issue in Airflow and Prefect.